guusw/unnamed-sdvx-clone/README.md

 - Left Laser = [W] [E]
  Move left / move right respectively
 - Right Laser = [O] [P]
-- Back to song select [ESC]
+- Back to song select [Esc]

 ### Song Select Controls:
-In the song select, use arrow keys to select a song.
+- Use the arrow keys to select a song and difficulty

-Use [Page Down]/[Page Up] to scroll faster
+- Use [Page Down]/[Page Up] to scroll faster
+- Press [Enter] to start a song
+- Press [Ctrl]+[Enter] to start autoplay

-Use the Search bar on the top to search for songs.
+- Use the Search bar on the top to search for songs.

-The folder that is scanned for songs can be changed in the "Main.cfg" file (songfolder = "path to my song folder")
+The folder that is scanned for songs can be changed in the "Main.cfg" file (songfolder = "path to my song folder").
 If anything breaks in the song database delete "maps.db"